dropbox/dropbox-sdk-js/README.md

 Create an app in the [Developer Console][devconsole], then install the SDK from npm.
 Published npm packages already contain CommonJS, ES module, browser, and TypeScript builds; applications do not need to build the SDK from source.
+Published versions and release history are available on the [npm versions page][npm-versions].

 ```sh
 npm install dropbox